How will the LL.M. in Employment Law enhance my career?

 The LL.M. in Employment Law degree is earned upon satisfactory completion of 24 credit hours over five semesters.
-Generally, candidates will begin the program in the fall semester and will continue to take courses during the following four semesters (including summer) so that the degree is completed in 21 months and in time for the candidates to participate in John Marshall’s annual Commencement in May.
-You may also enter the program in the spring and summer semesters.
+Candidates will begin the program in the fall semester and will continue to take courses during the following four semesters (including summer) so that the degree is completed in 21 months and in time for the candidates to participate in John Marshall’s annual Commencement in May.
 The Academic Calendar contains the complete program schedule.

 How many courses are taken at a time?

 Students will take only one course at a time, with the length of the course depending on its academic credit.
 Courses will be taken consecutively, not concurrently.
 In a typical semester, students will take two seven week courses.

 Can previous legal work experience be considered for credits toward the LL.M. degree?

 No. You must satisfactorily complete 24 credit hours from the John Marshall LL.M. curriculum to earn the degree.